-START HERE: Does the student need test supports?
-YES NO Does the student have an IEP or 504 Plan?
-Even if a student does not have a disability and is not an EL/MLL Review the accessibility features for the tests the student. all students should be student will be taking and identify those that the comfortable with the test platform student will need to be comfortable with, regardless of and essential accessibility their accommodations. features like the highlighter, note pad/note taker, marking items for NO YES review, etc. The student is not eligible for accommodations for Use the IEP and collected data to students with a disability. review accommodations for students with disabilities for the tests they will Continue be taking.
+YES Does the student have an IEP or 504 Plan?
+Review the accessibility features for the tests the student will be taking and identify those that the student will need to be comfortable with, regardless of their accommodations.
+NO YES The student is not eligible for accommodations for Use the IEP and collected data to students with a disability. review accommodations for students with disabilities for the tests they will Continue be taking.
 Here Is the student an EL/MLL?
-Continue Did the EL/MLL student enroll in a Here YES U.S. school on or after April 1, NO 2023?
-The student is not Use data and evidence to review NO eligible for and select accommodations for will be taking.

-EL/MLL students for the tests they
+Continue Did the EL/MLL student enroll in a Here YES U.S. school on or after April 1, NO YES 2023?
+The student is not Use data and evidence to review NO and select accommodations for EL/MLL students for the tests they The student is required to take accommodations for will be taking. all content area tests for their EL/MLL students. grade level.